Labelling guidelines for VQA wines

 - A wine that is produced and labeled "Bottled with its Lees" shall be exempt from the maximum turbidity limits established under the rules;

-- The maximum turbidity limits established under the rules shall be 20 N.T.U. for white wines and 40 N.T.U. for red wines for a wine that is produced and labeled "Unfiltered" or "Bottled with its Lees";
+- The maximum turbidity limits established under the rules shall be 20 N.T.U. for white wines and 40 N.T.U. for red wines for a wine that is produced and labeled "Unfiltered".

 - Wines that show any signs of refermentation or significant microbiological instability may be denied approval, even in the case they test within the maximum limits.